Ashwi07/DotProduct-Task-Frontend/README.md

 - ESlint
 - js-cookie // for cookie management
-- moment // for date and time management
+- dayjs // for date and time management
 - axios // for api calls
 - antd // for most UI
 - mui // for some UI